lanisalt/digital-writing-folio/exercises.md

 <p>
 We worked on image styling, audio and image maps this week.
 My favourite part was the image map, specifically, which I think i'll be using as the main component of my final project.
 </p>

-# Week 7: Bitsy
-I was away this week.

 # Week 8: Author Website
 <p>